twolfson/twolfson.com/articles/startup-time-investing.md

 As for the other 2 questions, let's think about incremental improvements to get to "fast and easy", as well as how much time they'll take.

 ## Runbooks and note taking
-The biggest impact low hanging fruit is that we haven't yet [invested in the fundamentals][] around documentation.
+The biggest impact low hanging fruit is that Company X hasn't yet [invested in the fundamentals][] around documentation.

 [invested in the fundamentals]: https://twolfson.com/2021-06-24-lessons-of-a-startup-engineer#invest-in-fundamentals